 This naming rubric helps me keep track of student work.
 If you do not name your documents as specified above, I do not guarantee that they will be graded.

 In addition, within the document itself, you must include your full name, assignment title and any other students with whom you worked.
-All work must be presented in a clear and professional manner.
-If I cannot read it, I cannot grade it.

 Tardiness in handing in assignments and labs: